kauereblin/learn/Principles/README.md

 - **[D]ependency Inversion Principle**: High-level should not depend on low-level.
 Both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend on abstractions.
 Depend on abstraction, not on concretions.

+# SOC (Separation of Concerns)

+Design a code base into distinct sections, each addressing a single concern.

 # KISS

 > Keep It Simple, Stupid.